Choosing a lead magnet? Feeling a little daunted? I got your back…

 I’m a huge fan of taking someone through my lead magnet and offering them something tiny either at the time they grab the lead magnet (a tripwire or order bump) or at the end of the lead magnet.

 In this membership, I share how using Human Design in your business allows you to truly create an online business that’s easy, fun, and profitable for you.
-It’s perfect for anyone that doesn’t feel like they fit the mold.
+It’s perfect for anyone that doesn’t feel like they fit the mould.

 Think About: what could you do as a low-cost offer, as the first part of your offer suite?